In a nutshell

 637 patients across 9 studies were included.
 Studies included patients who received SWT for ED.
 Patients reported changes in erection hardness and function through questionnaires.

-Studies that delivered more number of shocks showed more of an increase in erectile function compared to studies with less shocks.
-Shorter time studies (less than 6 weeks) also had better effectiveness for ED.
+Studies that delivered a higher number of shocks showed more of an improvement in erectile function compared to studies with fewer shocks.
+Shorter studies (less than 6 weeks) also had better effectiveness for ED.
 Erectile hardness was improved 1 month after treatment and lasted for 3 months in ED patients.

 The bottom line